pipebots/sprintBotBLEControl/Documentation.md

 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.

+# Software

+## Robot Firmware
+## Android App
+# Electronics
+## T3 Essentials
+## Other Theme Payloads

 # Hardware
->This part is not currently intended to be
+>This part is not currently intended to be a complete reference but maybe added to in the future
+>
 ### To Do
 - Add Solidworks file
 - Add Folder of final STLs
 - Add images of first version
 - Add technical details such as size
-- explain drive system
+- Explain drive system

 During the initial meeting a conceptual design was agreed upon.
 The robot was to be ball shaped to allow it to fit into pipes and go around corners while maximising the internal space avaliable for payloads.